craftcms/docs/docs/5.x/development/element-queries.md

 ```

 ::: tip
-Query methods (except for those that [execute](#executing-element-queries) a query) modify some internal properties and return the query itself, allowing you to chained more methods together—just like Craft’s [fluent config](../configure.md#style) syntax!
+Query methods (except for those that [execute](#executing-element-queries) a query) modify some internal properties and return the query itself, allowing you to chain methods together—just like Craft’s [fluent config](../configure.md#style) syntax!
 :::

 All element queries support a standard set of methods (like `.id()`, `.title()`, and [`.search()`](../system/searching.md)).
 These are documented alongside the [element type-specific](#element-types) parameters (like `.kind()` in the example above).